jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 ### Copying the binaries to an SD card

-After the build completes, the bootloader, kernel and rootfs image files can be found in **<TMPDIR>/deploy/images/odroid-c2/**.
+After the build completes, the bootloader, kernel and rootfs files can be found in

+    <TMPDIR>/deploy/images/odroid-c2/

-The **meta-odroid-c2/scripts** directory has some helper scripts to format and copy the files to a microSD card.
+The **meta-odroid-c2/scripts** directory has some utility scripts to format and copy the files to a microSD or eMMC card.

 #### mk1part.sh